pymedphys/pymedphys/docs/developer/documentation.rst

 .. code:: bash

-    sphinx-autobuild docs docs/_build/html
+    sphinx-autobuild -p 7070 docs docs/_build/html

-Then within a web browser go to http://127.0.0.1:8000
+Then within a web browser go to http://127.0.0.1:7070

 You may now edit the documentation within the docs directory and see the changes live update within your browser.